trustpilot/kafka-connect-dynamodb/README.md

 ## Notable features
 * `autodiscovery` - monitors and automatically discovers DynamoDB tables to start/stop syncing from (based on AWS  TAG's)
 * `initial sync` - automatically detects and if needed performs initial(existing) data replication before tracking changes from the DynamoDB table stream
+* `local debugging` - use of test containers to test full connector life-cycle
 ## Alternatives

 Prior our development we found only one existing implementation by [shikhar](https://github.com/shikhar/kafka-connect-dynamodb), but it seems to be missing major features (initial sync, handling shard changes) and is no longer supported.